Azure/azure-sdk/docs/policies/reviewprocess.md

 Between releases, changes to APIs are not always obvious (to the developer or the reviewer) when they're being made so it's important that we identify them clearly and review them to ensure the best SDK library experience for our customers.
 Long-term we will have tooling in place to detect API additions, changes, and breaks.
 Until then, we will use the "APIChange" label on PRs to identify code changes that included a modification to an already released API.
 This signals to that a langauge architect needs to review the change.
 Once they've approved the change they would add the "ArchApproved" label.
 Before release, a review of all changes merged into the library should be done to ensure that all "APIChange" labels are pared with an "ArchApproved" label.
 Here is an [example query](https://github.com/Azure/azure-sdk-for-java/pulls?utf8=%E2%9C%93&q=is%3Apr+label%3AAPIChange+) for the Java libraries.

+### Previewing API changes

+Because we are committed to never breaking APIs, it is expected that API changes are released in preview or RC (release candidate) for a period of time before they are released as GA.
+This gives customers time to provide feedback which could result in adjustments to the API before it GAs.
+In most circumstances, API changes going through either the full or abreviated review process should be previewed (or RC) before GA.

 ## How to Design Great Azure APIs